-Separating and preparing the fibers is good therapy for her spastic hands.
+Separating and preparing the fibers is good therapy for the spasticity in her hands.

 Twisting the fiber with this wheel to make rope helps her move her stiff arms in a smooth circle-providing excellent, active therapy while she works.